Effective perturbation theory for linear operators: Main results

 \subsection{Spectral gap estimates}

-In some application, we have more than an isolated eigenvalue: a spectral gap below $\lambda_0$.
-It is well-known that having a spectral gap is an open assumption, and we shall provide a quantitative version of this statement. \begin{defi} We shall say that $\op{L}\in\BX$ has a \emph{spectral gap} (\emph{of size $\delta\in(0,1)$} \emph{with constant $C\ge 1$}) below its eigenvalue $\lambda$ if on the stable complement $G$ to the eigendirection it holds
+In some applications, we have more than an isolated eigenvalue: a spectral gap below $\lambda_0$.
+It is well-known that the operators having a spectral gap form an open set, and we shall provide a quantitative version of this statement. \begin{defi} We shall say that $\op{L}\in\BX$ has a \emph{spectral gap} (\emph{of size $\delta\in(0,1)$} \emph{with constant $C\ge 1$}) below its eigenvalue $\lambda$ if on the stable complement $G$ to the one-dimensional eigenspace it holds

-\end{defi} Under the assumption of spectral gap, $\lambda$ is not only isolated from the rest of the spectrum: the rest of the spectrum is contained in a disc of radius $\lvert\lambda\rvert(1-\delta)$.
+\end{defi} Under the assumption of a spectral gap, $\lambda$ is not only isolated from the rest of the spectrum: the rest of the spectrum is contained in a disc of radius $\lvert\lambda\rvert(1-\delta)$.
 We shall then call $\lambda$ the leading (or main) eigenvalue.

 When it comes to perturbations, the simplest case to handle is when $C=1$, i.e. $\frac{1}{\lambda_0}\op{L}_0$ is contracting on $G_0$. \begin{theomain} Assume $\op{L}_0$ has a spectral gap of size $\delta_0$ below its leading eigenvalue $\lambda_0$ with constant $C_0=1$, i.e.